-But there are few times where we find ourselves craving a classic red bean milk tea with boba pearls.
-Since many members of the team has grown up eating or having red bean soup, it brings a nostalgic feel to us.
+It might not be your sugary Tiger milk tea, brown sugar milk tea, or taro milk tea, but that’s okay.
+There are a few times where we find ourselves craving a classic red bean milk tea with boba pearls.
+Since many members of the team have grown up eating or having red bean soup, it brings a nostalgic feel to us.

 Ingredients you'll need

 First, we’ll take care of our delicious tapioca pearls.
 We need to cook them and soak them in brown sugar syrup to give them a great taste.
 Plus, this is the longest step in our red bean boba recipe.

 To make things easy and super convenient we’ll be using these boba pearls that cook within 5-10 minutes.
 It makes the cooking process very quick!

 Ideally, you should follow the instructions on your packaging for boba.
 However, here are general instructions to follow if you don’t have any.
 Use a medium-sized pot and fill it up with water.
 2-3 cups of water will work great for our serving size of red bean milk tea.

 Bring your pot of water to a boil.
 Once it reaches a rumbling boil, scoop about ⅓ cup of tapioca pearls into your pot of water and let them swim.
 Feel free to add more if you like a lot of tapioca pearls in your boba.

 Important: be sure to stir often otherwise your boba pearls will stick to the pot or stick together.
 We don’t want this to happen.
 Plus, if it sticks to the pot, it’s very difficult to clean up!